Nutrition therapy for colorectal cancer

-Colorectal cancer impacts the body's ability to digest and absorb vital nutrients.
+Colorectal cancer may impact the body's ability to digest and absorb vital nutrients.
 Over time, this may contribute to severe malnutrition and negatively impact your ability to tolerate cancer treatment.
-Our nutrition and metabolic support team, which includes a gastroenterologist and registered dietitian, may recommend various options to help you stay nourished, tolerate treatment better, limit treatment interruptions, prevent malnutrition and improve quality of life.
+Our nutrition and metabolic support team, which includes a gastroenterologist and registered dietitian, may suggest various options to help you stay nourished, tolerate treatment better, limit treatment interruptions, prevent malnutrition and improve quality of life.

 Treatment for colorectal cancer may also cause various side effects, including weight loss, fatigue, nausea, diarrhea, constipation, low blood counts and increased risk of infection.
 These side effects may inhibit your ability to stay nourished and interfere with your treatment.

 Our registered dietitians are available to work with you and the other members of your care team, including your gastroenterologist and naturopathic clinician, throughout your treatment.
-Together, they may recommend supplements and other therapies to support healthy digestion and nutrition, and help you manage side effects.
+Together, they may suggest supplements and other therapies to support healthy digestion and nutrition, and help you manage side effects.

 In some cases, colorectal cancer patients cannot take in food as they normally would, particularly during aggressive treatment.
 If eating solid food is not an option for you, your dietitian may offer supportive nutrition therapy, such as tube feeding (enteral nutrition) or IV nourishment (parenteral nutrition, total parenteral nutrition or TPN).

 colorectal cancer treatment, your dietitian will work with a doctor and pharmacist to support you and monitor your nutrition status.
 These clinicians and supportive staff will review your lab work daily and make modifications to the enteral or parenteral formula you receive, as needed.